Patent Ductus Arteriosis in Dogs Is a thankfully rare condition.

-Patent ductus Arteriosis is a medical condition that affects the body’s ability to supply oxygen and blood to the lungs and heart, and can result in heart disease if left unchecked.
+Patent Ductus arteriosis in Dogs Is a rare condition that affects the body’s ability to supply oxygen and blood to the lungs and heart.
+It can result in heart disease if left unchecked.
+This disease is also dangerous because it allows fluid to build up in your dog’s lungs, making it twice as potentially fatal.

 Which is why…

-What is Patent Ductus Arteriosis and what does mean?
+What is Patent Ductus Arteriosis?

 Chest X-rays will be…